Queen Elizabeth national park

 Tourism:

-Queen Elizabeth National Park is one of the most popular tourist destinations in Uganda, attracting thousands of visitors every year.
+It’s good to note that Queen Elizabeth National Park is one of the most popular tourist destinations in Uganda, attracting thousands of visitors every year.
 The park offers several activities, including game drives, birdwatching, chimpanzee tracking, and nature walks.

-Game drives are the most popular activity in the park, providing visitors with an opportunity to observe the wildlife up close.
-The park has several game tracks, including the Kasenyi and Ishasha sectors, where visitors can spot lions and other big cats.
+Game drives are the most popular activity in the park.
+Providing visitors with an opportunity to observe the wildlife up close.
+The park has several game tracks, including the Kasenyi and Ishasha sectors.
+Where visitors can spot lions and other big cats.

 Boat cruises on the Kazinga Channel are also popular, providing visitors with a chance to see hippos, crocodiles, and several species of waterbirds.